Fast construction on a restricted budget: Small subgraphs

 \begin{proof} Let $v_1,\ldots,v_q$ be an ordering of the vertices of $G_0$ such that for $1\le i\le q$, $v_i$ has at most $z$ neighbours among $v_1,\ldots,v_{i-1}$.
 Given a path $P$ of length $\ell$, one of its consistent orientations has at least $k$ edges going backwards (w.r.t.\ the orientation).
 Thus, to count the number of copies of $P$ in $G_0$, it suffices to count the number of {\em directed} paths of length $\ell$ with at least $\ceil{\ell/2}$ edges going backwards.
 To count those, first choose a starting vertex ($n$ options), then choose the locations of the edges going back (at most $2^\ell$ options), and finally choose from at most $z$ options for an edge pointing back, or at most $\Delta$ options otherwise.
 Altogether, there are at most $q\cdot 2^\ell z^{\ceil{\ell/2}} \Delta^{\floor{\ell/2}}$ such paths. \end{proof}

 \begin{proof}[Proof of \cref{cl:cycles:lb:spec}] Consider a strategy for building $H$.
 Let $B'$ be Builder's graph before obtaining the first copy of $H$.
-We show that the last step in this strategy, namely, the number of edges Builder needs to observe between his last two purchases, is, typically, much larger than $t$.
+We show that at this point, the time it takes Builder to hit an $H$-trap (and hence construct a copy of $H$) is typically much larger than $t$.
 Let $X$ denote the number of $H$-traps at this point.
 Observe that $X$ is bounded from above by the number of paths of length $\ell-1$.
-By \cref{cl:degen}, $B'$ is, \whp{}, $6$-degenerate.
-By standard estimates on the maximum degree of a random graph (e.g., by Chernoff bounds), $\Delta(B')\le \Delta(G_t) \le 3t/n$ \whp{} (here we use $t\gg n\log{n}$).
-Thus, by \cref{lem:path:embed}, $B'$ has, \whp{}, at most $2b\cdot 6^{k+1}\cdot (3t/n)^k\ll n^2/t$ such paths.
+Write $d=2t/n$ and let $B''$ be obtained from $B'$ by deleting every vertex of degree at least $Cd$.
+By \cref{cl:badpaths}, the number of $(\ell-1)$ paths that we removed when obtaining $B''$ is \whp{} $o(n/d)$.
+Evidently, $\Delta(B'')\le Cd$.
+By \cref{cl:degen}, since $b^2 n^{2k+4}/t^{2k+2}\le n^5/(40t^3)$ (here we use $t\ge 40n$), and since we may assume $b\gg 1$, $B''$ is, \whp{}, $6$-degenerate.
+Thus, by \cref{lem:path:embed}, $B'$ has, \whp{}, at most $2b\cdot 6^{k+1}\cdot (3t/n)^k + o(n/d)\ll n^2/t$ paths of length $\ell-1$.
 Thus, \whp{}, $X\ll n^2/t$.
 Therefore, \whp{}, the probability of hitting a trap in $t$ steps is at most $tX/(\binom{n}{2}-t)\ll 1$. \end{proof}